 However, fungus mineral deposits, dirt and other debris may create a blocked drain.
 This stops the liquid from draining properly.
 Trust the clearing process to a pro like Service Experts Heating & Air Conditioning to make sure it’s completed right and without causing additional damage.

 Several air conditioners require a condensate pump to properly remove the water.
 Even if the drain is free of obstructions, water may build up in the pan and overflow if the condensate pump is inoperable.
 Double check the pump is receiving power.
 If that’s not the problem, you should call an air conditioning contractor like Service Experts Heating & Air Conditioning to pinpoint and fix the trouble.

 If you see little drips instead of a sizeable puddle by your air conditioner, water could be bouncing off the evaporator coil instead of running down the condensate line.
 This could take place if the coils are grubby, or if holes in the insulation surrounding the coils redirect the liquid.
 The most ideal method to avoid the evaporator coil from becoming run down is to schedule yearly air conditioning maintenance.

 A layer of frozen liquid can develop on the indoor coils, which drips onto the floor as it thaws.
 If you come across this, turn off your air conditioner without delay to stop from killing the compressor.
 The evaporator coil can freeze because of reduced airflow.
 To avoid this, replace your filter before it becomes dirty.
 If that doesn’t repair the trouble, the refrigerant is likely low or additional service is required.
 You’ll need a pro HVAC technician like one from Service Experts Heating & Air Conditioning to check the charge and repair any leaks.

 Our Experts Can Handle All Your Air Conditioning Repair Needs

-Contact us at 925-364-5427 to request your air conditioning appointment in Livermore right away!
+Contact us at 925-364-5427 to book your air conditioning appointment in Livermore now!